DennisNHanrieder/onm1/README.md

 **video1** is a lightweight web application built with **Vue 3**, **Vite**, and **TypeScript**.
 It showcases a custom interactive HTML5 video player interface.

 The application allows users to:
-- Play and pause a video seamlessly.
+- Play and pause a video.
-- Mute and unmute audio instantly.
+- Mute and unmute audio.
 - Skip to any point in the video using an interactive progress/timeline bar.
 - Enjoy a responsive, performant, and accessible UI.